- • True Black with 1,000,000:1 High Contrast(OBM-X310 Only)

 - In the professional broadcasting video industry, Return Loss is an important parameter that measures the reflected signal that bounces back from a terminated device.
 If the broadcast monitor has the poor return loss, the level of reflected signal negatively impacts the signal integrity of the loop-out signal.

-The OBM-X310 monitor meets the requirements of Return Loss specified in SMPTE ST 2081-1:2015, so that the OBM-X310 provides the high signal fidelity.
+The OBM-X Series monitor meets the requirements of Return Loss specified in SMPTE ST 2081-1:2015, so that the OBM-X Series provides the high signal fidelity.